Timothy-Arnold/COVID-Image-Segmentation/README.md

 - New architecture?

 TODOs
-- upscale the final mask later down the line
+- upscale the final mask later down the line, for slightly more accurate dice loss results
-- Try more advanced architecture
+- Try more advanced architectures e.g. using attention mechanisms
+- For loss function for penalising false negatives more